 This is the third installment in our series meant to shine a light on the 33 species of small wild cats found around the globe.
 You can read our first blog on the flat-headed cat here and our second installment featuring the fishing cat here.

-Despite its unique facial expressions and wide MesoAmerican range, the jaguarundi (Herpailurus yagouaroundi) may be one of the least-known of the small cat species to the general public.
+Despite its unique facial expressions and wide Mesoamerican range, the jaguarundi (Herpailurus yagouaroundi) may be one of the least-known of the small cat species to the general public.
 Unlike what their name may imply, these small cats are more closely related to pumas than they are jaguars.
 While they aren’t considered endangered, scientists don’t know nearly enough information about this species to adequately protect them in the face of decreasing habitat across Latin America.
 In 2020 and beyond, Panthera is aiming to change that by increasing and compiling research on this slinky feline.

 They are perhaps most easily recognizable because of their distinct pointed face accentuated by rounded ears.
 Jaguarundis have long bodies and tails but relatively short legs.
 Unlike most wild cat species, the jaguarundi sports a solid coat mostly without spots, stripes or patterns.
 Their coat can be any number of colors ranging from reddish-brown to black with the redder ones sometimes called eyra.
-Howard Quigley, Panthera’s Jaguar Program Director believes that darker-colored jaguarundis could even be responsible for some of the “black panther” sightings in Mexico and Central America.
+Howard Quigley, Panthera’s former Jaguar Program Director, believed that darker-colored jaguarundis could even be responsible for some of the “black panther” sightings in Mexico and Central America.

 Distribution and Habitat: